Article by João Antão Marques

 We are working with the Light, as I mentioned before, our vibration is higher than the majority of those around us, therefore, it is expected that negativity flows to us, just like insects fly, at night, to a lit bulb.

 João Antão Marques, a retired chemical engineer, is an Usui Tibetan Reiki Master/teacher living in Lisbon, Portugal, with training in Jikiden Reiki, Karuna® Reiki and Seichim, Lotus Light Jewel, Tibetan Bowls Massage and Therapy of Past Lives.
 Works as a volunteer with elder people in a Daily Center of the Portuguese Red Cross and has also worked with drugs and alcohol addicted.
-Recently undertook a study of the effects of Reiki in people affected by Rheumatoid Arthritis.
+In the meantime, has published a book for non-Reiki people “Hello I am the Reiki”.
 João can be reached by mail at email@example.com.